Beatrice M. Hinkle: Early career in medicine and psychology

-In 1909 she left for Vienna to study under Freud.
-Although she admired Freud's contributions to psychoanalysis, she eventually broke with his teachings.
-As was the norm in training to practice as a therapist in psychoanalysis, she herself became a patient in 1911.
-Hinkle was "analyzed by Jung", probably in Zurich.
+In 1909 she traveled to Vienna for study under Sigmund Freud.
+Although she admired Freud's contributions to psychoanalysis, she eventually broke with his teachings instead favoring Carl Jung.
+It was then the norm that the student in training to practice psychoanalytic therapy would herself became a patient, i.e., an analysand.
+Thus Hinkle in 1911 was "analyzed by Jung".

-After beginning therapeutic work with her own patients, she had grown increasingly dissatisfied with Freud's narrow understanding of the human psyche, especially regarding gender and the role of women.
-Hinkle later wrote, "I found myself more in sympathy with Jung's points of view... than with the rigid sexual hypotheses of the strictly Freudian analysts".
-Freud's approach seemed to her to lack the proper recognition of a women's psychic autonomy, so that Freud pushed Hinkle to align with adherents of Carl Jung.
+Later, after beginning therapeutic work with her own patients, she grew increasingly dissatisfied with what she considered Freud's narrow understanding of the human psyche, especially regarding gender and the role of women.
+In 1923 Hinkle wrote, "I found myself more in sympathy with Jung's points of view... than with the rigid sexual hypotheses of the strictly Freudian analysts".

+Hinkle "was an early feminist".
+Freud's approach seemed to her to lack the proper recognition of a women's psychic autonomy, so that in effect Freud pushed Hinkle to align with the adherents of Carl Jung.